 If you want more in-depth financial guidance, consider working with a (human) financial advisor.
 An advisor can help you create a comprehensive financial plan and manage investments on your behalf.
-This option is the most expensive than robo-advisors, but it also provides the most personalized help.
+This option is more expensive than robo-advisors, but it also provides the most personalized help.
 If you’re on the fence, check out this guide to whether or not you need a financial advisor.

 Saving for retirement should be a major goal for everyone.
 If you haven’t saved much for retirement yet, putting $100,000 toward your retirement accounts can make a big difference.
 How exactly you save will depend on your individual situation.

 These accounts are useful for retirement savings because you don’t have to pay taxes when you contribute, or as your accounts grow.
-You only pay tax when you withdraw the money in retirement.
-Contributing the maximum means smaller paychecks, but if you have $100,000 to spare, then you can likely afford the dent to your monthly income.
+You only pay income tax when you withdraw the money in retirement.
+Contributing the maximum means smaller paychecks, but if you have $100,000 to spare, then you can likely afford the dent in your monthly income.

 Best Investments for Your $100,000